artefactory/choice-learn/docs/paper/paper.md

 - Features by ID: We allow to store features in specific object and to reference it only by its ID in the dataset.
 These features are stacked with the others only by batches.
 It is particularly efficient for features that are repeated in the datasets.
 A usual example can be the one-hot representations of the place where the choice happens.
 The one hot representation is stored in a specific object and only a reference is kept in the choice dataset.
 On Figure \autoref{fig:fbi} an example of use is illustrated.

 ## Parametrized and Machine-Learning based models
-## Interpretable and ML-based models ?
+> Naming still unsatisfactory imo (Parametrized/Interpretable vs ?)
 The large datasets now available open the door for the use of more complex machine learning models that can otherwise be difficult to estimate with little data.
 Recent publications outlines this possibility with neural networks approaches [@Han:2022; @Aouad:2023] or tree-based boosting models [@Salvadé:2024].
 The existing libraries [@Bierlaire:2023; @Brathwaite:2018; @Du:2023] are usually not built to integrate such non-linear approaches.

 Choice-Learn's proposes a model structure that integrates parametrized models such as the Conditional-MNL [@Train:1987] as well as more complex ones like RUMnet [@Aouad:2023] or TasteNet [@Han:2022].
 It is based on Tensorflow [@Abadi:2015] using already existing efficient implementation of optimization algorithms such as LBFGS[@Nocedal:2006] or different version of the gradient descent[@Tieleman:2012; @Kingma:2017].
 It also enables GPUs usage for parameters estimation that can prove to be particularly time saving.
 Moreover, Choice-Learn also aims at helping for building new and custom choice models with a common inheritance scheme that minimizes the user's work.
-Compared to usual implementations non linear formulations of utility are possible, as long as it is possible to define it with derivable Tensorflow operations.
+Compared to usual implementations there are not limit to utility formulation, as long as it is possible to define a derivative function.
 Finally, this TensorFlow backbone ensures an efficient use of the models in a production environment.
-Many state-of-the-art tools are provided for TF based models deployment and serving.
+Many state-of-the-art tools are provided for TensorFlow based models deployment and serving.

 ## Tools for choice modelling